 Nurtured this small software venture into a thriving business and a successful 2019 exit.
 BP Logix is a recognized innovator in the business process management (BPM) / intelligent process automation (IPA) marketplace.
 Reporting to the founders, Scott acted as both individual contributor and senior executive manager, with primary responsibility for the company’s flagship product.
 He also played a key role in partnerships, licensing models, and proposal development, among many other functions.

 Scott was the face and voice of BP Logix to the BPM analyst community, leveraging his communication skills and business background to provide context for the features and benefits offered by the company’s products.
 He brought that same sensibility to the executive team, where he was directly responsible for ensuring that product features, services, pricing, and marketing anticipated the needs of the market.
 Scott created the conceptual basis for product features including (among others) case management and data virtualization—advancing the product with deeply integrated, high-demand capabilities.

-His mission accomplished upon the company’s acquisition in 2019 by a private equity group, Scott honored a commitment to remain for six months to help smooth the transition.
-He left BP Logix in March 2020
+Following the company’s acquisition in 2019 by a private equity group, Scott honored a commitment to remain for six months to help smooth the transition.
+He left BP Logix in March 2020.

 Head of Technology

 WAMU INVESTMENTS, INC.

 Reporting to the president, led the technology organization for this nationwide retail broker/dealer (a division of Washington Mutual Bank).
 Scott and his team of about three dozen technology professionals navigated WaMu Investments through complex regulatory challenges, rapidly changing products, and major relocations, in addition to the day-to-day challenges of managing a brokerage operation with tens of thousands of customer accounts.

 Following the collapse of the parent company, Scott was retained by acquirer Chase to assist in the migration of the brokerage platform.
 During this period, he spent considerable effort engaged in mentoring displaced team members.